Excape/ynab-splitter/ynab-swagger-client/docs/CategoriesApi.md

 Update a category for a specific month

-Update a category for a specific month
+Update a category for a specific month.
+Only &#x60;budgeted&#x60; amount can be updated.

 ### Example
 ```java